d4le/every-happy-yelper/README.md

 - <a href="https://nbviewer.jupyter.org/github/dsquareindia/gensim/blob/280375fe14adea67ce6384ba7eabf362b05e6029/docs/notebooks/topic_coherence_tutorial.ipynb#topic=0&lambda=0.36&term=">Demonstration of the topic coherence pipeline in Gensim</a>
 - <a href="http://graus.co/thesis/string-similarity-with-tfidf-and-python/">Computing string similarity with TF-IDF and Python</a> by David Graus

-4) The Gini coefficient
+#### 4) The Gini coefficient
 - <a href="https://github.com/oliviaguest/gini">Olivia Guest's numpy version of Gini Coefficent</a>
 - <a href="http://www.investopedia.com/terms/g/gini-index.asp">What is the 'Gini Index'</a>
 - <a href="http://peterrosenmai.com/lorenz-curve-graphing-tool-and-gini-coefficient-calculator">Lorenz curve graphing tool & Gini coefficient calculator</a> by Peter Rosenmai

+#### 5) Yelp!
-4) There are many references, articles and papers on the web discussing Yelp reviews seriously.
+There are many references, articles and papers on the web discussing Yelp reviews seriously.
 I read many of them, here are a few that have contributed to my education and thoughts on the subject:
 - <a href="https://arxiv.org/abs/1109.1530">Daily Deals: Prediction, Social Diffusion, and Reputational Ramifications</a> by ohn W. Byers, Michael Mitzenmacher, Georgios Zervas
 - <a href="https://rpubs.com/jmejia/grouponeffect">Finding the Groupon Effect in our data set</a> by Jorge Mejia
 - <a href="http://www.hbs.edu/faculty/Pages/item.aspx?num=41233">Reviews, Reputation, and Revenue: The Case of Yelp.com</a> by Michael Luca